 The Jordan Cove Fracked Gas Pipeline Proposal: One Company Profits, The Rest of Us Lose

-Out-of-state energy speculators want to build the Pacific Connector pipeline across public and private lands in Jackson County and many other communities to transport at least 1.2 billion cubic feet of fracked gas per year from Canada and the Rockies to Coos Bay, where it would be shipped overseas from a giant new terminal.
-Veresen, a Canadian energy company would make massive profits, while the rest of us would pay the price.
+Out-of-state energy speculators want to build the Pacific Connector pipeline across public and private lands in southern Oregon to transport at least 1.2 billion cubic feet of fracked gas per year from Canada and the Rockies to Coos Bay, where it would be processed to liquefied natural gas (LNG) and shipped overseas from a giant new terminal.
+Pembina, a giant Canadian energy company would make massive profits, while the rest of us would pay the price.

 Trampling on farmer and landowner rights.
-If landowners along the pipeline route don’t accept a small, one-time payment for permanent use of their land for the pipeline, the government will grant Veresen the power of eminent domain to force them to anyway.
-After 13 years, Veresen still has less than 35% of contracts with landowners.
+If landowners along the pipeline route don’t accept a small, one-time payment for permanent use of their land for the pipeline, the government will grant Pembina the power of eminent domain to force them to anyway.
+After 13 years, Pembina still has less than 35% of contracts with landowners.

 Threats to traditional tribal territories.
 Cultural resources, traditional tribal territories and burial grounds are threatened by both the the pipeline route and the export facility.
-The Karuk, Yurok, and Klamath Tribes have all passed resolutions opposing the pipeline.
+The Karuk, Yurok, and Klamath Tribes have openly opposed the fracked gas project.

 Huge backward step on climate.
 According to the U.S. Department of Energy, exporting natural gas from the US to Asia could end up being worse from a greenhouse gas perspective than if China simply built a new power plant and burned its own coal supplies.
-The terminal would also become one of the largest sources of climate pollution in the state.
-Fracking wells that would supply this project have been documented to leak substantial amounts of methane – a powerful greenhouse gas that can make natural gas projects worse than coal in a 20-year timeframe.
+The terminal would also become one of the largest sources of climate pollution in the state, amounting to up to 15 times the last remaining coal plant in the state of Oregon.
+Fracking wells that would supply this project have been documented to leak substantial amounts of methane – a powerful greenhouse gas that can make fracked gas projects much worse than coal in a 20-year timeframe.

 Serious safety risk.
 LNG facilities and natural gas pipelines are highly explosive.
 For example, in 2014, the Plymouth LNG facility in Washington exploded, injuring workers and forcing hundreds of residents to evacuate their homes.
 The Jordan Cove terminal would be built in a region vulnerable to tsunamis, while the pipeline, full of high-pressure gas, would pass through an area with a high risk of wild fires.